Lucas3oo/aws-cookbook/docs/s3-buckets.md

 The bucket policy on the target bucket needs to grant access to the logging service principal (logging.s3.amazonaws.com) for access log delivery.
 The bucket policy must allow s3:PutObject access for the logging service principal.

+It can take hours before the log shows up.

 ```yaml
 AWSTemplateFormatVersion: 2010-09-09
 Description: Bucket log demo